farhan0581/django-admin-autocomplete-filter/README.md

 Django Admin Autocomplete Filter
 ================================
 A simple Django app to render list filters in django admin using autocomplete widget.
+This app is heavily inspired from [dal-admin-filters.](https://github.com/shamanu4/dal_admin_filters)

 Overview:
 ---------